FathiMahdi/Raspberrypi_helper_functions/README.md

 # Raspberrypi_helper_functions
 # Creator FathiMahdi
 # 20 Sep 2021
-# No warraty at all!
+# No warranty at all!

 /////////////////////////////////////////////////////////////////////////////////////////